lethal-guitar/RigelEngine/BUILDING.md

 * [STB image](https://github.com/nothings/stb) image reading/writing library
 * [STB rect_pack](https://github.com/nothings/stb) rectangle packer for building texture atlases

-If you want to build benchmarks, you need to enable `BUILD_BENCHMARKS` (via CMake's `-DBUILD_BENCHMARKS=ON`).
-Doing so will automatically fetch googlebenchmark.
+Enabling `BUILD_BENCHMARKS` will automatically fetch googlebenchmark.
 You can then build the `benchmarks` target (this will also build googlebenchmark).
 Make sure you build in `Release` and disable CPU scaling (see: [link](https://github.com/google/benchmark#disabling-cpu-frequency-scaling) for more details).

 ### <a name="linux-build-instructions">Linux builds</a>